 Stockholm produces more billion-dollar companies per capita than any other region in the world after Silicon Valley.
-Skype, King, Mojang, Klarna and Spotify are all unicorns founded in Stockholm.
-Truecaller and iZettle are other Stockholm based companies about to reach a billion-dollar valuation.
+Skype, King, Mojang, Klarna, Spotify and iZettle are all unicorns founded in Stockholm.
+Truecaller is another Stockholm based company about to reach a billion-dollar valuation.

 The DNA of Stockholm - or why the city breeds so many unicorns

 So why is it that Stockholm breeds so many billion-dollar companies?
 A number of factors could explain the success:

 1. In the 1990s, the government offered a tax break for residents to buy personal computers.
 This helped Swedes become early adopters of technology.

 2. In 1994, Stockholm built the world’s largest open-fiber network with 100% of businesses and 90% of homes tapping into that infrastructure today.